jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 > my head is swimming a bit with the "virtuals." these could be descenders — what is a "theorized celestial body"? and are we saying that the planet the witch is on *is* a "virtual" celestial body? and it *is* the dark sun? help.
 >
 > maybe we're meant to look at it a little more abstractly — there are seven archons, but in teyvat there's also that secret eighth thing. a false archon, kind of.

+> [!Laura]
+> Ok we're going to do a little lore math again and break down what miss fortune teller is saying.
+Again, for my own sanity.
+>
+> "Actual" Celestial Bodies = Archon
+> A "Will that comes down from the Heavens" = Archon
+> "Normally" planet that contains sentient life = Archon
+> There are 7 total Archons.
+>
+> "Theorized" Celestial Bodies = Virtual
+> They vary between 1, 2, and 4.
+(This might not necessarily be intentional but this is immediately giving me, like.
+1: The Primordial One; 2-Piece Sets; 4-Piece Sets)
+>
+> My guess is indeed that they are descenders.
+Similar to the Archons being wills that come down from the heavens, Virtuals are wills that can "theoretically" *rival* entire Archons'/worlds.
+Which is like.
+Crazy if true..............
+Like.
+I guess saying that descenders have wills that can rival entire worlds and give birth to entire universes would imply that they themselves can host an entire world/universe, but for some reason it never really occured to me to think of them *as* a Celestial Body/Planet that could. *Theoretically hold sentient life.* Does that mean the gnoses, which are made of the corpse of the third descender, is like also just the corpse of an entire *world*?
+An entire theoretical universe?
+A dead star?

 Astrologists and diviners are, in essence, performing weight calculations on the sky-shroud, the cosmos, and the "archon" and "virtual" celestial bodies, before deducing individual developmental tendencies from world to world.
 But the relative weight of the sky-shroud over our planet is just way, way too great, and so, investigating it already allows us to obtain very precise results.
 As for the world the little witch and astrologist were on, they would have to go through the entire formula.